dmal0/cs4500-project1/README.txt

     realized that the easiest solution was to set the list to NULL within main() where we have access to the actual pointer.

-    I reached out to Riley Daughton on Discord asking for advice on how to deal with the segmentation fault.
-He informed me that he had run into the same issue and that setting the list to NULL in main() solved the problem.
-We discussed why setting the list to NULL within Free_List() wouldn't work and the ways that Free_List() and Flush_List() were distinct from each other.
+        Deven reached out to Riley Daughton on Discord asking for advice on how to deal with the segmentation fault.
+He informed Deven that he had run into the same issue and that setting the list to NULL in main() solved the problem.
+They discussed why setting the list to NULL within free_list() wouldn't work and the ways that free_list() and flush_list() were distinct from each other.

     PART 2: WRITING A MAKE FILE
     ===========================